 - Cornbread Layer #2 • Crumbled Spread 1 1/2 - 2 cups crumbled leftover cornbread over the top of the Leftover layer.

-- Carefully crack 6 to 8 eggs onto casserole, arranging them evenly in a ring around the top of the casserole.
+- Carefully crack 6 to 8 eggs onto casserole, arranging them evenly in a ring.

 - Arrange pan-fried onions around egg yolks.
-(This is actually kind of fun: I was thinking of Vincent Van Gogh while I was working.)
+This is actually kind of fun: I was thinking of Vincent Van Gogh's "Starry Night" while I was working.

 - Bake for 30 to 35 minutes at 350°.
-Whites should be set, and the whole thing is relatively firm to the touch.
+Eggs whites should be set, and the whole thing is relatively firm to the touch.
 Allow casserole to rest for 10 minutes before slicing.

 - Garnish with chopped fresh parsley or cilantro.
 Serve warm.